-An Analysis Showing the Costs of Compliance for Individuals
+An Analysis Showing the Costs of Compliance for Individuals or Other Entities Regulated by the Agency

 Given this is a managing entity, this review is not applicable.
 Please see the individual member authorities.

 The Efficiency with which Formal Public Complaints Employed to Achieve the Agency's Legal Mandates Filed with the Agency have been Processed